 When thinking about 1970s movie costumes that are also fashionable, there are always a few that come to mind.
 Jane Fonda as Bree Daniels in Klute, Faye Dunaway as Laura Mars, and Diane Keaton as Annie Hall.
 They have all been “go-tos” for Halloween costumes, fashion lines, and even streetwear.
 However, there is something missing.
-There is little to no mention of nonwhite persons.
-Despite this, there are a plethora of films that have nonwhite characters that are incredibly fashionable.
+There is little to no mention of people of color.
+Despite this, there are a plethora of films that have non-White characters that are incredibly fashionable.
 An American favorite is Blacula (1972), which has become one of the most well-known examples of Blaxploitation film, an early 1970s genre of action movies that featured Black characters.
 These films coincided with a rise of awareness of the Black experience in the United States and used its presence in the popular culture as an urge for more representation within the film industry.
 One particularly stylish character from this iconic film is Luva.

 Blacula revamped the classic tale of Dracula with an African prince, Prince Mamuwalde, who was turned into a vampire and awoke in 1970s Los Angeles.
 Luva (played by Vonetta McGee) is the wife of Prince Mamuwalde who served as a princess.
 She ends up dying early in the film, but not before she debuts a fabulous royal costume.